 What is UX anyway?

-In Google’s eyes, ‘user experience’ differs slightly from the term as it is understood by UX professionals.
-In this case it’s less about visual design and layout and more about what a page does to give users its experience (e.g. speed and security).
+In Google’s eyes, ‘user experience’ differs slightly from the term as UX professionals understood it.
+Here it’s less about visual design and layout and more about what a page does to give users its experience (e.g. speed and security).

-The page experience ranking algorithm consists of several pre-existing Google search ranking factors dating back to 2014 and includes refined metrics around speed and usability (i.e Core Web Vitals).
+The page experience ranking algorithm comprises several pre-existing Google search ranking factors dating back to 2014 and includes refined metrics around speed and usability (i.e Core Web Vitals).
 More about that later.

 - Mobile-friendly update (April 2015),